AnotherDaniel/up-trustable-release/trustable/assertions-eclipse/EA-CONTRIBUTION_PROCESS.md

 normative: true
 ---

-The [Eclipse Foundation Project Handbook (section Legal Documentation Requirements/Contributor Guide)](https://www.eclipse.org/projects/handbook/#legaldoc-contributor) requires that the contribution process for an Eclipse project is documented and followed.
+According to the [Eclipse Foundation Project Handbook (section Legal Documentation Requirements/Contributor Guide)](https://www.eclipse.org/projects/handbook/#legaldoc-contributor), it is mandatory that:

+The contribution process for an Eclipse project is publicly documented and consistently followed.